 And when evening arrives, how you celebrate is entirely up to you.

-Some travellers keep it simple — a quiet drink on the terrace at Antigua Brewing Company, watching the sun set behind Volcán de Agua.
+Some travellers keep it simple — a quiet drink on a rooftop terrace at Antigua Brewing Company, watching the sun set behind Volcán de Agua.

 Others drift into Antigua’s nightlife — dancing with locals at El Barrio or joining the famous Antigua Bar Crawl.